Environmental Policy / Medium-to Long-Term Environmental Targets / Achievements

 Vehicles Vehicles reduced

-The SMFL Group is focusing on sustainability businesses to help address social challenges, including climate issues, and to support customers in their decarbonization efforts.
-We initially set a cumulative contract value target of ¥1 trillion for FY2020 to FY2029, but we have moved this target date up to FY2025 while raising the cumulative target to ¥2 trillion for FY2029.
+The SMFL Group is focusing on sustainability -related businesses to help address social issues, including climate issues, and to support customers in their decarbonization efforts.
+Initially, we set a cumulative contract value target of ¥1 trillion for FY2020 to FY2029, but we have moved this target date forward to FY2025 while raising the cumulative target to ¥2 trillion for FY2029.

-Driven by our customers' growing interest in sustainability, the cumulative contract value for sustainability businesses reached ¥492.6 billion over the four years to FY2023.
+Driven by our customers' growing interest in sustainability, the cumulative contract value for sustainability-related businesses reached ¥775.9 billion over the five years to FY2024.
 We will continue to accelerate our efforts in each business to achieve these targets.

 Cumulative contract value